 Get up and stretch to help with blood circulation.

 While this isn’t a tip for your skin, it’s certainly an important one for your body.
 High altitudes can exacerbate circulation problems, which is why it’s a good idea to move around during flight.
-Elevate your feet when sitting, don’t sit with your legs crossed, take short walks up and down the aisles and try to do some stretching.
+Elevate your feet when sitting, don’t sit with your legs crossed, take short walks up and down the aisle, and try to do some stretching.

 Use a mild facial scrub to exfoliate surface dryness.